phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_tumbling_frequencies.md

 ## Qualitative comparison of different background tumbling frequencies

-We will use <a href="../downloads/downloadable/chemotaxis_walk.ipynb" download="chemotaxis_walk.ipynb">chemotaxis_walk.ipynb</a> to compare trajectories for different tumbling frequencies.
+First, we will use <a href="../downloads/downloadable/chemotaxis_walk.ipynb" download="chemotaxis_walk.ipynb">chemotaxis_walk.ipynb</a> from our [modified random walk tutorial](tutorial_walk) to compare the trajectories of a few cells for different tumbling frequencies.

-Before assessing the performances of different default tumbling frequencies, let's run simulation for 3 cells for 800 seconds for the different tumbling frequencies to get a rough idea of what their trajectories look like.
-We will use a range of 10x shorter expected run time (0.1s) to 10x longer expected run time (10s).
+Specifically, we will run our simulation for three cells over 800 seconds for a range of different tumbling frequencies between once every 0.1s and once every 10s (specifically, we use frequencies of 0.1, 0.2, 0.5, 1.0, 2.0, 5.0, and 10.0).
+This will give us a rough idea of what the trajectories look like.

 ~~~ python
 duration = 800   #seconds, duration of the simulation